pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 $$logit(P(x_{i})) = \beta_{0} + \beta_{1} \times Elevation + S(x_{i})$$

 Where $n_{i}$ represents an individual tested for malaria, $P(x_{i})$ is the prevalence of malaria at location $x_{i}$, $\beta_{0}$ is the intercept, $\beta_{1}$ is the coefficient for the elevation covariate and $S(x_{i})$ is a zero mean field guassian process with a Matérn covariance function with $\nu=\frac{3}{2}$ that we will approximate using a Hilbert Space Gaussian Process (HSGP)

+In order to approximate a Gaussian process using an HSGP we need to select the parameters `m` and `c`.
+To learn more about how to set these parameters please refer to this wonderful ([example](../gaussian_processes/HSGP-Basic.myst.md)) of how to set these parameters.

 ```{code-cell} ipython3
 with pm.Model() as hsgp_model: